phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 I also didn’t say who “was racist” but I talked about how the whiteness playing out systematically is felt by Mukta and me, and we chatted about how it’s similar to our (and other people’s) other experiences.

+the construct of whiteness is played out in race (as in for example, a situation where people with different races are involved) yes but also is not quite the same as racism/race-based discrimination.
+I would say it's broader than racism and is the connecting factor for racism to be connected to other injustices and oppression like colonialism, imperialism and even capitalism patriarchy etc. (correct/fill me in if you have different thoughts/sources!)
-the construct of whiteness is played out in race a lot but also is not the same as race. for example, someone being non-white doesn’t exempt them from using or benefiting from whiteness, or have beliefs based on whiteness/coloniality.
+For example, someone being non-white doesn’t exempt them from using or benefiting from whiteness, or have beliefs based on whiteness/coloniality.

 I don't have the most eloquent words here so I'll try to find some sources that talks more rigoriously about whiteness.
-I do recommend [Asiatu](https://www.instagram.com/asiatu.coach) for this though.

 AGAIN, try not to twist my words and use YOUR INTERPRETATION of it as the reality.

+#### Important note, if u care

+This blog post isn't about *specific* comments, as that'll be in a separate part, but I do want to point out, many comments were harmful and vile and unhinged.

+This caused harm to Mukta.

+The comments directed at me caused harm to me.

+(but now do there bringers of justice care about that? they think we deserve as much shit they can throw at us, as soon as we failed their compliance test. talk about "the post is too much" but your comments, which is received by real people too, is VILE.
+This is the signature of double standards and oppression and whiteness.)

+I also talked with 1 person in DMs in which the person called me "insane" and "delusional", demanded to talk to me and not Mukta, asked me questions like an interrogation (which after I answer they mostly ignore that point and not respond), demanded me to take the post down, say I'm wasting my time (who ARE you?), AND MORE, while they made wild assumptions about the situation that they took as REALITY and was NOT going to change their MIND when new information was presented - audacity??

+I really have more to say about the comments and interactions but I'll refrain and only talk about those in the designated place.

+I personally, actually don't care if those people apologise or do anything.
+If you learn, cool.
+But wether you do or don't, that's not my business. they are irrelevant now.
+This is not about "showing off being a bigger person" as that's still resentment and just a weird thing...
+But I'm still telling you this because the truth is worth being told.
+People deserve to know what happens when you are not supposed to have humanity and even stand by it but you do...
+I already said in the original post, that we worry about what will happen after we make the post.
+And of course, if we had kept quiet, nothing would move forward but we would not have to be attacked for a second round.
+We had to evaluate if it was worth it (do that labour even before it happened), and we thought you know what, this happens too often.
+It must have already happened before and will happen again.
+If we speaking up will reduce it even a little bit, or reduce some existing pain from our sisters(gender neutral), then it IS worth it.

+That's all for now!

 <br>
 <br>